UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 Commands:
 - `switchKeymap` will load the keymap by its abbreviation and reset the stack.
-- `switchLayer/switchKeymapLayer` are deprecated.
-They simply push the layer onto stack (or pop in case of `previous`) without any further handling.
-Should be replaced by toggle/untoggle/hold layer commands.
 - `toggleLayer` toggles the layer.
 - `untoggleLayer` pops topmost non-held layer from the stack.
 (I.e., untoggles layer which was toggled via "toggle" or "switch" feature.)
 - `toggleKeymapLayer` toggles layer from different keymap.